ssiwan/CDT-PQVP-0118-WATI/README.md

 | **Login in User IDs (Password: temp123)** | admin1, admin2, author1, author2, editor1, editor2, subscriber1, subscriber2, contributor1, contributor2 |
 |   |  |

+**Note: As per preset sample User Access Levels, the following users have different access to pre-created knowledge content**
+- (Group-1): editor2, subscriber2, contributor2, author2 - Have access to all the existing content
+- (Group-2): editor1, subscriber1, contributor1, author1 - Do not have access to most of the existing content
+- Subscriber2 : User can see only Articles created by this user eg: Installation Instructions Blog Post in the Tool
+- Subscriber1: Does not have access to most of the existing content not authored by this user
 ------------------------
 # Installation Instructions
 The below instructions are for the IT administrative team who intends to install the **"Knowledge Miner"** tool as single site or multi sited.
 If you want to work with Online hosted tool, skip this step and go ahead with tool help in the following section.